streetwriters/notesnook/apps/mobile/README.md

 ### Running the app on Android

-[Setup an Android emulator from Android Studio](https://developer.android.com/studio/run/managing-avds) if you haven't already and then run the following command to start the app in the Emulator:
+[Setup an Android emulator from Android Studio](https://developer.android.com/studio/run/managing-avds) if you haven't already, and then run the following command to start the app in the Emulator:

 ```bash
 npm run start:android